prantlf/setup-v-action/README.md

 * `weekly` - downloaded from the most recent weekly release (default)
 * `latest` - downloaded from the most recent (semantic) version release
 * `X.Y.Z` - downloaded from a specific (semantic) version release
-* `<git hash>` - built from a specific commit
+* `<commit hash>` - built from a specific commit

+The default - `weekly` should work the best by using the most recent development version.
+V is still in rapid development and the `latest` might be too limiting.
+Once V becomes mature, the default will change and th elist of available values probably as well.

 ### use-cache

 Type: `Boolean`<br>
 Default: `true`

-Set to `false` to ignore the cache and always download and install or build.
+Set to `false` to ignore the cache and always perform the full installation, either by downloading and unpacking a binary, or by downloading sources and building.
 The default is `true`.

 ### force-build

 Type: `Boolean`<br>
 Default: `false`

-Set to `true` to build V from sources although the binary archive is available.
+Set to `true` to always build V from sources, even if the binary archive is available.
 The default is `false`.

 ### install-dependencies

 Type: `Boolean`<br>
 Default: `true`

-Set to `false` to skip installation of dependencies from `v.mod`.
+Set to `false` to prevent module dependencies from `v.mod` from being installed automatically.
+The default is `true`.

 ### token

 Type: `Boolean`<br>
 Default: `${{ github.token }}`

 Authorization token to inspect releases and commits in the `vlang/v` repository.
 Either a GitHub personal access token or the GitHub workflow token.
-If not provided, ythe environment variable `GITHUB_TOKEN` will be used as a fallback.
+If not provided, the environment variable `GITHUB_TOKEN` will be used as a fallback.
+And if even that is not set, the GitHub workflow token from the action-execution context will be used as default.

 ## Outputs